-WELCOME TO THE CATHOLIC PARISH IN WINDSOR
+WELCOME TO THE PARISH OF WINDSOR

 I hope that this website might extend a welcome and assurance that here is a place that you will be given a dignity and a hospitality.
 Perhaps you are looking for a time of Mass or the possibility of booking a baptism or a wedding.
 You may be new to the area and thinking of joining this community of faith.
 Whatever the reason I hope and pray that your needs are met and that we will be able to help you in your search.

 That we deepen our relationship with Christ and the Church through prayer and Sunday Mass, that we provide opportunities to deepen our faith and unity and so by using our gifts and talents, reach out in welcome and hospitality to others.

 LIVE STREAMING OF MASS FROM ST EDWARD’S

 All Masses from St Edward’s Church are live streamed on YouTube.
 The Camera will be switched on from approximately 15 minutes before each Mass .